Cooperative Multi-Satellite ISAC Networks: Centralized vs. Distributed Sensing: Introduction

 \subsection{Contributions}

 To fill this research gap, in this paper, we present cooperative multi-target sensing frameworks for multi-satellite ISAC networks, an aspect not investigated in existing studies.
 In this setup, multiple satellites and gateways are deployed to simultaneously provide communication services to ground user equipments (UEs) and perform airborne target sensing.
 To this end, we design the communication and sensing beamforming based on the uniform planar array (UPA) structure.
 For practicality, a hybrid analog-digital beamforming architecture is also considered to reduce power consumption and hardware cost for large antenna arrays.
 Subsequently, we develop both centralized and distributed sensing frameworks to provide comprehensive insights into cooperation design.
 We also present an analysis of the two frameworks from the viewpoints of fronthaul overhead and computational complexity.
 Through extensive simulations, we not only compare the performance of the proposed centralized and distributed frameworks, but also validate the superiority of these frameworks over conventional benchmark schemes.
 The key contributions of this paper are summarized as follows: \begin{itemize} \item We introduce novel cooperative sensing frameworks for multi-satellite ISAC networks, where multiple satellites transmit ISAC signals to provide communication services to ground UEs and perform target sensing, while gateways receive reflected signals from the targets for cooperative sensing.
-For this dual-purpose operation, we propose a hybrid beamforming design that jointly supports sensing and communication, aiming to maximize the signal-to-interference-plus-noise ratio (SINR) while minimizing the communication power under quality-of-service (QoS) constraints. \item We propose a centralized sensing framework, where multiple gateways cooperatively perform sensing by transmitting their local observations to a CU, where all collected data are jointly processed.
-Based on these aggregated observations, we formulate the multi-target sensing task as a group sparse recovery problem and develop an orthogonal matching pursuit (OMP)-based algorithm for efficient target localization. \item We also propose a distributed framework, where each gateway individually estimates the target positions and forwards its results to the CU.
+For this dual-purpose operation, we propose a hybrid beamforming design that jointly supports sensing and communication, aiming to maximize the sensing signal-to-interference-plus-noise ratio (SINR) while minimizing the communication power under quality-of-service (QoS) constraints. \item We propose a centralized sensing framework, where multiple gateways cooperatively perform sensing by transmitting their local observations to a CU.
+Based on these aggregated observations, we formulate the multi-target sensing task and develop cooperative sensing algorithms for efficient target localization.
+The proposed algorithms encompass two search strategies, which are referred to as grid-based and grid-free methods. \item We also propose a distributed framework, where each gateway individually estimates the target positions and forwards its results to the CU.
 To match the estimates associated with the same target, we perform data association by sequentially applying the Hungarian algorithm.
 After the association, the target positions are determined by solving a distance error minimization problem with a closed-form solution. \end{itemize}